jsa4000/Getting-Started-GitHub/03_FIXING_AND_UNDO.md

-#3.
-FIXING MISTAKES AND UNDOING BAD COMMITS

-NOTE: A very good tutorial on youtube with the same materials is https://www.youtube.com/watch?v=FdZecVxzJbk
-	  Also this link could be a very good lecture for this topic: https://davidzych.com/difference-between-git-reset-soft-mixed-and-hard/
+#Fixing mistakes and undoing bad Commits

+##1 Basic Commands

 For this section there are some basic commands you need to know:

-	"git branch" this tell you all the branches you currently have in the repository.
+- "git branch" this tell you all the branches you currently have in the repository.
 The selected are your current (checkout) branch.
-	"git status" this is going to tell you the current status of your branch, stage area, uncommited changes, etc..
+- "git status" this is going to tell you the current status of your branch, stage area, uncommited changes, etc..
-	"git log" this will print all the commits done in the current branch.
+- "git log" this will print all the commits done in the current branch.
 Basically this is the historical of your repository.
-		>> You need to know that every change and commit have different hash or "Id".
+	> You need to know that every change and commit have different hash or "Id".
 Including the command --amend is going to give you different hash.
-		>> In case you don't want to change the commit (overwrite), you need to use the "--amend" parameter in the commit command.
+	> In case you don't want to change the commit (overwrite), you need to use the "--amend" parameter in the commit command.
-		>> use "git log --stat" to get more detailed view of the changes made.
+	> use "git log --stat" to get more detailed view of the changes made.
-	"git reflog" this will print all the commits and actions done in the current bracnh.
+- "git reflog" this will print all the commits and actions done in the current bracnh.
 This will include all the actions, including, rest, revert, amend, etc..
-		>> This command is used to recover some branches that you deleted by mistake.
+- 	> This command is used to recover some branches that you deleted by mistake.
-		>> This log are deleted monthly by Git for maintenance task.
+- 	> This log are deleted monthly by Git for maintenance task.
-	"git diff", by using this command you could get the differences between some branches or commits.
+- "git diff", by using this command you could get the differences between some branches or commits.

-Depending on the case you would need different commands and actions:
+##2 Options

-##7.1 Undo a File from current change.
+##1 Undo a File from current change.

 In order to get back to and old version of a file that have been modified: git checkout your_file This action will undo the changes of that file.

-##7.2 Modify the comment of the previous commit without alter the history.
+###2.1 Modify the comment of the previous commit without alter the history.

 This case is to modify the previous commit done.
 Note that the Hash of the commit will also change after this operation.
  In order to do tha the command is the following: